+-g name List groups with the specified name.

--m max List only the first max groups. -i [user group] Display groups to which the user or group is an indirect member (that is, by means of inclusion in a subgroup). -v [group] Display verbose output: include MaxResults, MaxScanRows, MaxLockTime, and Timeout values. -g name List groups with the specified name. -u name List groups for whom the specified user is a member. -o name List groups owned by the named user. g-opts See the "Global Options" on page 491 section.
+-i Display groups to which the user or group is an indirect member (that is, by means of inclusion in a subgroup).

+-m max List only the first max groups.

+-o name List groups owned by the named user.

+-u name List groups for whom the specified user is a member.

+-v Display verbose output: include MaxResults, MaxScanRows, MaxLockTime, and Timeout values.

+g-opts See "Global Options" on page 521 .

-Can File Arguments Use Can File Arguments Use Minimal Access Level
+Can File Arguments Use Revision Specifier?
+Can File Arguments Use Revision Range?
+Minimal Access Level Required N/A N/A list p4 groups bob Display the names of all groups of which user bob is a member.

-Revision Specifier?
-Revision Range?
-Required

-N/A N/A list